 Building Reading Skills At Home

 Reading is an important activity that everyone can be involved in.
 Not only does it help to expand knowledge, but it can also be a ton of fun!
-If your child isn’t interested in reading, there are a variety of ways to build reading skills at home.
+If your child has no interest in reading, there are a variety of ways to help them start building reading skills at home.

 It may be a challenge to encourage reading with reluctant readers or even ones who are frustrated by reading.
 We put together a list of tactics that can help build reading skills and inspire children to find enjoyment in doing so.

 Here are some ways to build reading skills at home:

 Be sure to provide your children with a variety of reading options.
 They may be more inspired to read books about certain topics or genres, as well as books of varying lengths.
 Having a few to choose from will give them the opportunity to explore their interests and find something they enjoy.

 Setting time aside to read is great for anyone, any age!
 Show your children that it’s important to make time to read for fun by doing so yourself.
 Seeing you read will help to encourage their own reading and can even become a part of your family routine.

 Reading aloud can be fun for the reader and the listener.
 Take turns reading aloud by using different voices and reading in an interesting way.
 While it may seem silly at first, this can help build excitement and curiosity for the story.
 It can even make the reading experience more fun and inspire them to read more on their own to get better at their story telling!

 If your child is coming across words that are unfamiliar try using flashcards to help them understand the meaning or learn how to pronounce it.
 Knowing the meaning and pronunciation will help them read more fluently as they build their vocabulary and spelling skills.